 A wetland surrounded by pristine forest absorbs water from its surrounding area, acting as a sponge.
 It stores water for times of drought and provides a clean source of drinking water for plants, animals, and people downstream.

 So that’s why Miller co-developed Wetlands by Design, a free, web-based decision support tool.
 The tool shows specific opportunities for wetland restoration and protection in Wisconsin by comparing the quality of a wetland relative to other wetlands within its watershed.
+It is designed for making broad-level decisions with the aid of a computer, rather than getting muddy in the field.

 Wetlands by Design can be used in two directions.
 “People and groups interested in wetland services may choose to work in a watershed with the greatest losses and therefore the greatest need.
 Or they may choose to work where there’s the least amount of loss, adding value to that watershed,” says Miller.

-“It’s not a prescriptive tool; instead, it provides information to assist in decision-making and a way to tell the story,” says Miller.
+“[Wetlands by Design] is not a prescriptive tool; instead, it provides information to assist in decision-making and a way to tell the story,” says Miller.